Propositional union closed team logics: Introduction

-In 2013, first-order inclusion logic was shown by Galliani and Hella \cite{inclusion_logic_GH} to be expressively equivalent to positive greatest fixed point logic and thus captures the complexity class \textsf{NP} over finite ordered structures.
+Understanding the properties of team logics with the downwards closure or union closure property is thus arguably a key theme in the research in team semantics.
+Compared with the relatively well-understood downwards closed team logics (particularly dependence logic), union closed team logics have received less attention in the literature.
+Many properties of inclusion logic and other union closed team logics have not yet been well-explored, especially on the propositional level.
+On the first-order level, in 2013, first-order inclusion logic was shown by Galliani and Hella \cite{inclusion_logic_GH} to be expressively equivalent to positive greatest fixed point logic and thus captures the complexity class \textsf{NP} over finite ordered structures.
 This breakthrough has sparked increasing interests in inclusion logic and union closed team logics in general in recent years.
-For instance, model-checking games for first-order inclusion logic were developed in \cite{Gradel16,GradelHegselmann16}, first-order consequences of first-order inclusion logic were axiomatized in \cite{YangInc20}, computational complexity and syntactical fragments of first-order inclusion logic were investigated in \cite{Hierarchies_Ind_GHK,Hannula_inc15,HannulaHella19,HannulaKontinen15,Ronnholm_thsis}, a team-based first-order logic characterizing the union closed fragment of existential second-order logic was identified in \cite{HoelzelWilke20}, etc. On the propositional level, basic properties of propositional inclusion logic and other union closed team logics were discussed in \cite{YangVaananen:17PT}.
-The results in \cite{YangVaananen:17PT} are, however, relatively preliminary, compared with the elaborated account of propositional downwards closed team logics in the literature (see e.g., \cite{InquiLog,VY_PD}).
+For instance, model-checking games for first-order inclusion logic were developed in \cite{Gradel16,GradelHegselmann16}, first-order consequences of first-order inclusion logic were axiomatized in \cite{YangInc20}, computational complexity and syntactical fragments of first-order inclusion logic were investigated in \cite{Hierarchies_Ind_GHK,Hannula_inc15,HannulaHella19,HannulaKontinen15,Ronnholm_thsis}, a team-based first-order logic characterizing the union closed fragment of existential second-order logic was identified in \cite{HoelzelWilke20}, etc. As for propositional logic, some basic properties of propositional inclusion logic (\PInc) and other union closed team logics were discussed in \cite{YangVaananen:17PT}.
+The results in \cite{YangVaananen:17PT} are, however, relatively preliminary, compared with the extensive account of propositional downwards closed team logics in the literature (e.g., \cite{InquiLog,VY_PD}).
 There are some recent articles on the expressive power and computational complexity properties of modal inclusion logic \cite{HellaKuusistoMeierVirtema17,HellaKuusistoMeierVollmer19,HellaStumpf15} that also cover propositional inclusion logic, but only briefly as a special case.
-The aim of this paper is to provide a relatively more complete account for the logical properties of propositional union closed team logics.
+The aim of this paper is to provide a more in-depth account for the logical properties of propositional union closed team logics, including \PInc and another two logics.